 In general, anyone can apply general use pesticides (GUP) to their own property without a pesticide license.
 These are the pesticides found in home and garden centers, hardware stores, groceries, drug stores, and many other locations.
 Exceptions to this are listed in the commercial and noncommercial applicator sections.
 A pesticide license is always required when a restricted use pesticide (RUP) is applied.
 The pesticide product label will clearly indicate Restricted Use Pesticide.

 Pesticide Applicator Definitions

 See this pesticide applicator definitions list to determine your classification if you plan to use an RUP or if you meet any of the exceptions.
 The state of Nebraska recognizes three types of applicators that must be licensed: commercial, noncommercial, and private.

 Commercial and Noncommercial License

-Read here about information on how to get a commercial or noncommercial applicator license or how to recertify your license.
+Find information on how to get a commercial or noncommercial applicator license or how to recertify your existing license.

-Read here about information on how to get a private applicator license or to recertify your license.
+Find information on how to get a private applicator license or to recertify your existing license.

 Classes and Study Materials

 Online enrollment for commercial/noncommercial initial or recertification training sessions or to purchase the study materials online.

 Resources for Pesticide Applicators